 Place the assembly on the vehicle by installing the upper bracket so that it lays against the outside of the frame rail.
 Insert the carriage bolt in the upper bracket to the existing hole in the frame rail from the jounce bumper removal.
 Attach with a 3/8"-16 flange lock nut.
-The lower brace will sit on the axle, and the lower bracket will rest on the jounce bumper pad, refer to Figure "A" and "C".
+The lower bracket will rest on the axle.
 Push the lower bracket toward the leaf spring stack until it rests next to the leaf spring "U" bolts.

-Attach the upper bracket to the frame rail using the 2 existing holes in the frame rail and the 3/8"-16 x 1-1/2" hex bolts, 3/8"-16 flange lock nuts, and 3/8" flat washers (flat washer used only for the larger hole in frame).
-NOTE: The break line clip shown in Figure "A" and "B" exists only on the driver's side of the vehicle.
-On the driver's side, the bolt will reattach the clip outside of the upper bracket as shown.
-The 3/8" flat washer on the outside of the frame rail is used only on the driver's side to hold the brake line clip in place.
-No washer is used on the outside of the passenger's side frame rail.
+Attach the upper bracket to the frame rail using the two existing holes in the frame rail and the 3/8"-16 x 1-1/2" hex bolts, 3/8"-16 flange lock nuts, and 3/8 flat washers (flat washer used only for the larger hole in frame).
+NOTE: The brake line clip shown in Figure "A" and "B" exists only on the driver's side of the vehicle.
+On the driver's side, the bolt will reattach to clip outside of the upper bracket as shown.
+The 3/8" flat washer outside of the frame rail is used only on the driver's side to hold the brake line clip in place.
+No washer is used on the outside of the frame rail on the passenger's side.

 Install the bail clamp around the casting as shown in Figure "A".
 Insert the bail clamp through the holes in the lower bracket as shown in Figure "A".
 Install 3/8"-16 flange lock nuts and draw the lower bracket next to the leaf spring "U" bolts.
-Using the 3/8"-16 x 3" carriage bolts attach the bracket straps to the lower brace making sure the bracket straps are securing the kit assembly to the axle, refer to Figure "C".
+On the lower bracket there are two sets of holes for the bracket strap carriage bolts.
+Use whichever set best avoids interference with the brake line on the rear of the axle.
+Using the 3/8"-16 x 3" carriage bolts attach the bracket straps to the lower bracket making sure the bracket straps are securing the kit assembly to the axle, refer to Figure "C."